amisha0-0/amisha0-0/README.md

 ---

 - 😁🙋‍ Hi, this is Amisha.
-- 🏫📚 Currently a sophomore in Electronics and Communication Department at BIT Bangalore.
+- 🏫📚 Currently a pre-final year undergrad in Electronics and Communication Department at BIT Bangalore.
 - 👩‍💻💻Interested in Front-End Development, Data-Science and Competitive Programming.
 - 🤝🙌Here to contribute and learn.